 - Gift cards for hot cocoa, frozen yogurt, new books, etc.

-- Yes, even a gift card for a new toy.
-Then spend the day shopping together!
+- Gift card for a new toy - then spend the day shopping together!

-- If a child is going to become a big sibling, gifting a heartbeat stuff animal is a great idea.
+- If a child is going to become a big sibling, gifting a heartbeat animal is a great idea.
 They get to experience the fun of recording the baby's heartbeat, helping to create a strong bond, and they get to keep it forever in an adorable stuffed animal that becomes a lifelong friend!

 But how do you give these experiences?
 Kids NEED to unwrap, right?
 (Wrong.
 That's completely our issue...
 BUT, I can't let go of that either!)

 Here are a few ideas on how to wrap these 'gifts':

-- Print a picture of the activity and stick it in a box.
+- Print a picture of the activity and stick it in a wrapped box.